Deep Conditioner vs Regular Conditioner

 Use a shampoo that’s gentle for your scalp and free from chemicals.
 You want an effective product that doesn’t strip your hair of its natural oils.
 Look for a shampoo that’s labeled sulfate-free.
 This hair care product cleanses your hair without drying your scalp.

 Get a quarter-sized amount of conditioner.
 Coat your hair from root to tip.
 Detangle small parts of your strands at the bottom.
 Apply more product as needed.

 - Step 4: Cover Your Hair with a Shower Cap

 Cover your whole head with a shower cap or cling film.
 Doing this ensures the product’s nutrients absorb into your hair shaft.
 Leave the deep conditioner on your head for around 15-30 minutes or depending on the label’s instructions.

 Use a blow dryer or hot towel for applying heat to your head.
-Doing this process makes sure the conditioner’s nutrients penetrate to your hair shaft.
+Doing this makes sure the conditioner’s nutrients penetrate your hair shaft.
 Make sure to use your blow dryer at a low setting to not melt the plastic cap.